 In order to constitute sexual harassment, the conduct at issue must be unwelcome.
 Sexual conduct between minor students and employees will always be considered unwelcome.
 Sexual harassment also includes conduct such as rape, sexual assault, stalking, and any other form of sexual violence.

-Sexual harassment may occur between persons of the same gender or sex.
+Sexual harassment may occur between person of the same gender or sex.

 Nothing in this policy precludes legitimate, nonsexual physical contact to avoid physical harm to persons or property.

-“Retaliation” is any negative conduct which is a taken in response to an individual’s complaint of harassment or discrimination, or participation in any investigation of a harassment or discrimination complaint.
+“Retaliation” is any negative conduct which is taken in response to an individual’s complaints of harassment or discrimination, or participation in any investigation of a harassment or discrimination complaint.

 Students who have been harassed or discriminated against, or who witness such conduct, are encouraged to report the offensive conduct to any instructor, counselor, or school administrator.

-Employees who witness, suspect or receive a report of harassment or discrimination must immediately report the incident to the HR compliance coordinator, deputy superintendent, or superintendent – even if that report must be made after hours to the administrator’s home or cell phone.
+Employees who witness, suspect or receive a report of harassment or discrimination must immediately report the incident to the HR compliance coordinator, Assistant Superintendent of Instruction or Superintendent- even if that report must be made after hours to the administrator’s home or cell phone.